liporuwcha/a___development_tools_infrastructure/README.md

 ### ac - postgres database

 - aca - database servers
+I run the Postgres server on Linux directly or in a container.
+The default port is 5432.
+In the container I use VSCode to forward the port 5432, so I can connect to the server from Windows.
 - acb - database config
+The initial databases of postgres are: postgres, template1 and template0.
+We should create a new database.
+- acc - users and roles
+The default admin user is called postgres.
+It is wise to create new users for different purposes.
+It is good to split the admin and normal user.
-- acc - tables, fields, indexes
+- acd - tables, fields, indexes

-- acd - views, procedures, functions,...
+- ace - views, procedures, functions,...
-- ace - administrative tools inside the database
+- acf - administrative tools inside the database
-- acj - database editor
+- acg - database editor
+For now I will use DBeaver on Windows, but I hope to find something else over time.
+I tried the VSCode extension, but it is not great.

 ### ad - Rust language